openapi-generators/openapi-python-client-action/README.md

 ### `openapi-python-client-version`

 The version of the openapi-python-client package to use.
-If unspecified the latest released version will be used.
+If unspecified the latest released version will be used. **Version 2 of this action only supports version 0.9.0+ of the generator.
+Use version 1 of this action for older versions of the generator.**

 ### `openapi-file`